DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SA4.png">

 This behavior may seem odd at first, as we have enabled the *Validate Heap Integrity* configuration for the system, and there are no apparent flags to control this on a per-process basis during the building of our project (There are options like Microsoft Defender Configurations for enterprise systems that can achieve this granular approach).
-However this is behaving as expected for the following reasons:
+However, this is behaving as expected for the following reasons:

-Guard Pages are only inserted after large allocations, or between heap segments as discussed in [Windows Heap Corruption Mitigation Strategies](#windows-heap-corruption-mitigation-strategies).
+Guard Pages are only inserted after large allocations or between heap segments, as discussed in [Windows Heap Corruption Mitigation Strategies](#windows-heap-corruption-mitigation-strategies).
 Windows does not insert guard pages for each heap allocation primarily due to performance concerns.
-Generally each memory page will be 4-Kilobytes, though you may find systems with 2-Kilobyte or 8-Kilobyte pages.
-Due to the methods used to handle virtual memory, the granularity of protections we can apply are on a per-page basis.
+Generally, each memory page will be 4-Kilobytes, though you may find systems with 2-Kilobyte or 8-Kilobyte pages.
+Due to the methods used to handle virtual memory, the granularity of protections we can apply is on a per-page basis.
 This means if we wanted to allocate a non-writable and non-readable region of memory between each heap object to prevent overflows from successfully corrupting data, we would need to allocate 1 page for the heap object and an additional page that is non-readable and non-writable.
-This means, rather than partitioning a page to support many heap allocations, we could be waisting a large amount of memory; for example if we were to allocate a single `char` that is one byte on the heap, with this strategy we would be waisting 99% of the page the heap chunk for the `char` is located in, and we would be allocating 8-Kilobytes (2 pages) for a single `char`.
+This means, rather than partitioning a page to support many heap allocations, we could be wasting a large amount of memory; for example, if we were to allocate a single `char` that is one byte on the heap, with this strategy we would be waisting 99% of the page the heap chunk for the `char` is located in, and we would be allocating 8-Kilobytes (2 pages) for a single `char`.

-Validation occurs when we perform operations on a heap chunk, not when we are preforming operations on the data contained within a heap chunk.
+Validation occurs when we perform operations on a heap chunk, not when we are performing operations on the data contained within a heap chunk.
 This has to do with the C compiler and how Windows can apply this protection to all processes regardless of when their executable was compiled.
-First let's look at the assembly of the function call using an address stored on the heap:
+First, let's look at the assembly of the function call using an address stored on the heap:

 1. Set a breakpoint at the first function call, and click run.

     <img src="Images/SA5.png">

-2. Right click the function call and select *Go To Disassembly*
+2. Right-click the function call and select *Go To Disassembly*

     <img src="Images/SA6.png">